Emotion vs styled-components in 2026: CSS-in-JS Endgame

 Choose styled-components when:

-- Team prefers template literal syntax (feels more like real CSS)
+- Your team prefers template literal syntax that feels like real CSS

-- Existing codebase uses styled-components and migration isn't worth it
+- The existing codebase uses styled-components and migration isn't worth the effort

 See the live comparison